TIPM Plug-In Fuel Pump Power Bypass/Test System

 - No programming or expensive dealer visits

-- Eliminates the need for a used TIPM, repaired TIPM, or external relay
+- Reduced cost compared to other solutions such as a used TIPM, repaired TIPM, or external relay

 - Removes power to the fuel pump after a crash

 - No special skills required for installation

 - If you allowed your dealer to install an external relay by cutting wires under your TIPM per the recall for 2011-2013 Dodge Durango and Jeep Grand Cherokees, this plug-in system will not work.